Open a PDF version to print this topic

 Avoid constipation following your tear

-If you're breastfeeding, aim to drink 2.5 to 3 litres (nine to 10 cups) of fluid every day.
-Otherwise, aim for 2 litres (eight cups).
+If you are breastfeeding, aim to drink 2.5 to 3 litres (9 to 10 cups) of fluid every day.
+Otherwise, aim for 2 litres (8 cups).
 This includes fluids such as soup, milk and hot drinks, but try to make at least half of your drinks water.

 Try not to skip meals and include plenty of fibre in what you eat.
-You can do this by choosing a high-fibre breakfast cereal or wholegrain bread for breakfast, having two or more pieces of fruit a day and having vegetables with dinner and lunch if possible.
+Choose a high-fibre breakfast cereal or wholegrain bread for breakfast.
+Have 2 or more pieces of fruit a day and have vegetables with dinner and lunch if possible.
 Also try to choose snacks such as wholegrain crackers, a bran muffin, fruit or popcorn.

-It's also important to sit properly when pooing (passing a bowel motion) as this means you do not need to strain much.
+It is also important to sit properly when pooing (passing a bowel motion) as this means you do not need to strain as much.
 Try to:

 You can support the area with stitches by holding a wad of toilet paper to it.
-And when you've finished, lift your pelvic floor muscles a few times.
+And when you have finished, lift your pelvic floor muscles a few times.

 Exercise and posture